-World Population Day
+World Population Day 2024: History, Theme, and Importance

 World Population Day is observed every year on 11 July to raise awareness of global population issues.
-The main purpose of this day is to draw attention towards the issues arising out of rising population across the globe.
+The main purpose of this day is to draw attention towards the issues arising out of the rising population across the globe.
 India has the world’s second-largest population after China.

 The World Population Day is observed with the goal of highlighting the difficulties created by overpopulation and raising awareness about how overpopulation may harm the ecosystem and progress of humanity.

 India has the world’s second-largest population after China.
-While China contributes to 18.47 % of the world’s share, India is not far behind with a 17.70 % share of the global population.
+While China contributes 18.47 % of the world’s share, India is not far behind with a 17.70 % share of the global population.
 Following India, the United States has a share of 4.25 % of the entire world population, according to data by Worldometer.

-Theme of World Population Day 2023
+Importance of World Population Day

 The theme of World Population Day 2021 was ‘the impact of the Covid-19 pandemic on fertility’.
 It is organised by the Population Division of the United Nations Department of Economic and Social Affairs (DESA).

-• World Population Day 2016 theme was ‘Investing in teenage girls’.
+• The theme of 2016 was ‘Investing in teenage girls’.

 • The theme of 2015 was “Vulnerable Populations in Emergencies”.